6gh/Random-Note-Generator/README.md

 - Output - The output path to your MIDI.
 Must end in .mid and can be relative pathing
 - PPQ - The PPQ of the output MIDI
 - BPM - The BPM of the output MIDI
 - MIDI Length - How long the MIDI can be, in ticks or bars (see below).
-All notes will be cut off at the max length (if it goes past the length)
+All notes will be cut off at the max length, if trim notes is true (see below)
 - Notes - The amount of notes you want to generate
 - Min Note Length - The shortest a random note can be in ticks
 - Max Note Length - The longest a random note can be in ticks

 Click the cog at the bottom to set additional settings:
 - Max Notes Per Track - The number of notes that a single track can contain, before creating a new one
 - Length Type - Whether the `MIDI Length` should be in Ticks or Bars.
 If it is in ticks, the length will be dependent on the PPQ, and you will have to calculate it yourself.
-If it is in bars, the length will be translated to ticks for you.
+If it is in bars, the length will be translated to ticks for you
+- Trim Notes - Whether or not to trim the notes which go beyond the MIDI length

 ## Building